BettercareHealth/bettercare/mmh/mmh-3.md

 *	A positive effect on the mother: continuous support promotes the steady release of hormones which help the mother to feel calmer, more comfortable and experience less pain
 *	A lower chance of experiencing mental distress during labour or in the postnatal period
 *	A shorter labour
-*	Fewer forceps or vacuum deliveries, and fewer Caesarean sections
+*	Fewer forceps or vacuum deliveries and fewer Caesarean sections
 *	Less need for pain medication
 *	An increased chance and duration of successful breastfeeding
 *	Better bonding with the baby.

 ## Case study 1

-A mother at your facility who has a 6 week old baby seems to be very depressed.
+A mother at your facility who has a 6-week-old baby seems to be very depressed.
 She complains of lack of sleep due to worry and says that she feels like crying all the time.

 ### 1. What can you do to help her to get help?